ZacKracht22/budget-app/README.md

 # Budget App
 The Budget App is a tool for creating, editing, and managing personal budgets.
 Budgets in this app consist of an income value, a list of expenses, and a list of weights.
 The weights are to set a percentage of the remaining income, after the expenses have been subtracted, to specific categories.

+## Development Status
+The application is currently under development by Zac Kracht.
+Currently, the application opens to the budget creation widget where the user can set the parameters of their budget.
+Clicking 'Create' then opens a simple pie chart showing all expenses for the budget.
+The next stage of development is to create a better visualization for the budget, and the ability to save and load budgets.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.